 - Get medical attention.
 If you’ve been seriously hurt by a defective product, you might have already received medical attention.
 Get proper treatment from a medical professional after any type of serious injury and follow your doctor’s instructions.
 Keep records of your treatment and take photos of any injuries.
 Document everything you can.
 Keep your medical records and bills together.

 - Document what happened.
 Write down what you were doing when the accident happened and what type of injuries you received.
 If your accident was a traumatic event, don’t rely on your memory alone.
-If any witnesses were present during the incident, ask them to make notes about they saw.
+If any witnesses were present during the incident, ask them to make notes about what they saw.

 - Call an attorney.
 Call an attorney with Derek L. Hall, PC after the incident.
-Remember that the company or manufacturer who made or sold the product will have resources to fight your claim.
+Remember that the company or manufacturer who made or sold the product will have the resources to fight your claim.
 To get the justice and compensation you deserve, you need to have a team with a track record of standing up to reckless manufacturers.

 Get More Information About Your Rights as an Injured Consumer